GadgetAngel/Voron2.4_My_Build_Log/README.md

 I have all my PIF parts and sourced all my parts via "sub-kits".
 This will be explained later.

-I want to post an Excel spreadsheet for where I bought all my "sub-kits" or individual items for my Voron 2.4 build, but I need to remove it from a bigger spreadsheet I have been using to keep track of a lot of different information.
-After I get done with the electronics case wiring diagram I will work on providing an Excel spreadsheet for sourcing parts for my Voron 2.4 build.
+I want to post an Excel spreadsheet for sourcing all my "sub-kits" or individual items for my Voron 2.4 build, but I need to remove it from a bigger spreadsheet I have been using to keep track of a lot of different information.
+After I get done with the electronics case wiring diagram I will work on providing an Excel spreadsheet as a sourcing guide for my Voron 2.4.

 ## MODS I plan for QUEEN: